The 7 BEST virtual whisky tours you can do at home for free (2020)

-Which distillery from today’s post are you going to visit when they open again?
+Which distillery from today’s post will you visit when they open again?

 Or maybe I didn’t mention a virtual tour that must be on this list?

 Either way, if you want to learn more about whisky tours, distilleries and other ways to enjoy whisky at home during the lockdown.
-Come and join us to one of our weekly virtual whisky tastings.
+Come and join us for one of our monthly virtual whisky tastings.

-We promise good fun, education, loads of curious facts, valuable information you would love to learn, and of course my friends, fantastic whisky you need to try at least once.
+We promise good fun, education, loads of curious facts, valuable information you would love to learn, and, of course, my friends, fantastic whisky you must try at least once.